alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 1. Change into the `examples/complete_deployment_of_dns_and_jenkins` directory

-1. Rename the `terraform.tfvars.example` file as `terraform.tfvars`.
+1. Rename the `terraform.tfvars.example` file to `terraform.tfvars`.

 1. Edit the `terraform.tfvars` file to reflect the following configuration: